 Students from certain states may be eligible for state grants or scholarships to help fund their education at Peabody.
 Check with your state higher education agency for eligibility requirements.
 Some states may require a separate scholarship application to be considered for state funds.
 Maryland residents can check the status of their state scholarships or view the eligibility requirements for each Maryland program online at http://www.mhec.state.md.us/.
 Peabody expects all eligible financial aid applicants to apply for state funds.
 Apply early, as each state has a specific deadline and application process.
 Maryland residents must apply (using the FAFSA) no later than March 1st.

-New MDCAPS Feature !
 Students may now submit documentation to the Office of Student Financial Assistance (OSFA) as required for certain state grant/scholarship programs, online through their Maryland College Aid Processing System (MDCAPS) account.

 How do I upload my documents in MDCAPS?
+All files must be in PDF, jpg, png, doc, or docx format.

 Documents uploaded through MDCAPS are secure.

-If you served on Active Duty, you might be eligible for education benefits offered by the Department of Veterans Affairs.
+If you served on active duty, you might be eligible for education benefits offered by the Department of Veterans Affairs.
 For example, the Post-9/11 GI Bill® provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.

 If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance program.
 Check your eligibility status and the amount for which you qualify with your Service prior to enrolling.